 Every year on December 23rd and 24th the main square of the city (Plaza de Armas) is filled with stalls.
 In the square you can buy a variety of Christmas decorations, gifts, artisan goods and other interesting things.
 This event is called Santurantikuy.

-Whether you want to buy something or not, we recommend visiting this place.
+Whether you want to buy something or not, I recommend visiting this place.
 At the very least you will have the opportunity to taste the local delicacies and get into the Christmas spirit.
+What would Christmas in Peru be without some strange foods you've never seen and probably can't pronounce?

 During the whole month of December, you can see nativity scene installations in Cusco.
 Some of them can be entered and photographed.
 Sometimes the installations are huge, sometimes smaller.